ukgovdatascience/govuk-tech-docs-sphinx-theme/README.md

 # Accessibility statement
 ```

-followed by your accesibility statement; guidance on how to write one can be found on
+followed by your accesibility statement; [guidance on how to write an accessibility
-[GOV.UK][govuk-example-accessibility].
+statement can be found on GOV.UK][govuk-example-accessibility].

 Next, in your Sphinx `conf.py` file, check that the `html_context` variable has this
 file referenced, i.e.: